Python-Practice-Discord/python_package_template/docs/README.md

        * The Project Team should have `Write` permissions
 * Add project description in README.md
 * Add usage instructions in README.md
+* Add the core team and Team Lead information to `/docs/TEAM.md`
 * Remove this line and everything above it.

 # Project Name